RobertJansen1/OpenStack-Docs/_posts/getting-started/2024-01-10-How-to-authenticate-via-CLImd.md

 Once this is done, you can authenticate with your source file.
-In my case this would be:
+In my case this would be

 ~~~~~~~~ bash
 Source AMS2\ -\ username-openrc.sh